IBM/kar-apps/frontend/README.md

 Change the value of reeferRestApiBaseUrl to match the host and port of your REST service.

 __Before launching Reefer front end make sure that Reefer REST, Reefer Actors, and Reefer Simulator processes are running.
+When ready, each of theses processes should show _The defaultServer server is ready to run a smarter planet.
+The defaultServer server started in <N> seconds_.
 Also when the Reefer Simulator starts, run curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/togglereeferrest__

 To launch the Reefer front end using Liberty maven plugin, run mvn liberty:run